 It is your responsibility to protect against these risks.
-The Hillcrest Group will not compensate you for damage or loss to your contents.
+Hillcrest will not compensate you for damage or loss to your contents.

 Most contents insurance policies will not cover items damaged by wear and tear and may not cover items you damaged accidentally unless you decide to add this level of cover to your policy as an added extension.
 Please ensure you choose an insurance policy that meets your needs and you check your policy thoroughly as different insurance companies provide different levels of cover.
 Most companies will let you choose to pay for your insurance monthly or annually.

 - Firstly you will need to work out how much contents insurance you need.
 You should think about each room in your house and work out how much your furniture, carpets, curtains, clothes and any other belongings in that room are worth.
 Add all of this up, and this will give you the amount of contents insurance you need.

 - The quickest and easiest way to get an insurance quote is to do this online by searching home contents insurance.
 There are a number of comparison websites out there that can provide you with quotes.